ayexhs/DESIS-Educare-Assigments/Assigment-1/TheoryQuestions.md

------------------------------------Question1-------------------------------
-Q1.
-Identify and list down key differences amongst JDK, JRE and JVM.

-JDK (Java Development Kit):
-  1.It is used by developers to create and compile Java programs.
-  2.Includes tools like the Java compiler (javac), debugger, and JRE.
-JRE (Java Runtime Environment):
-  1.Used to run Java applications.
-  2.Includes the Java Virtual Machine (JVM) and libraries but does not have tools for development (like javac).
-JVM (Java Virtual Machine):
-  1.It runs the compiled Java bytecode.
-  2.Converts bytecode into machine code and ensures Java programs run the same way on any platform.

------------------------------------Question2-------------------------------
-Q2.
-Explain the Garbage Collection process in Java with diagrams covering various generations where the memory is managed.

-->Garbage Collection (GC) in Java is an automatic process where unused objects are removed from memory to free up space for new ones.
-It helps in managing memory efficiently so that we don’t have to manually delete objects, as is the case in some other programming languages.
-The GC runs in the background as a Daemon Thread, meaning it works quietly without disturbing the program.
-->Java divides the memory (heap) into three main sections:
-Eden Space: This is where new objects are created.
-It’s like the first stop for all objects.
-Survivor Spaces (S0 and S1): If objects survive for a while in Eden (they are still in use after some time), they are moved to these spaces.
-Old Generation: Long-lived objects, like those used throughout the program, are eventually moved here.
-->Mark: The GC identifies which objects are still being used.
-Sweep: It removes the objects that are no longer needed, reclaiming memory.
-Compact: After cleaning, it may reorganize the remaining objects to optimize memory usage.
-->Eligibility:
-1.You set the object’s reference to null (e.g., myObject = null;).
-2.The reference is reassigned to another object (e.g., myObject = anotherObject;).
-3.The object was created inside a method, and the method has finished running.
-4.It’s an anonymous object, meaning it was created without a name (e.g., new MyClass();).
-->Types of Garbage Collection in Java
+# Assignment Questions

+---

+## Question 1: Key Differences Between JDK, JRE, and JVM

+### **JDK (Java Development Kit):**
+1. It is used by developers to create and compile Java programs.
+2. Includes tools like the Java compiler (`javac`), debugger, and JRE.

+### **JRE (Java Runtime Environment):**
+1. Used to run Java applications.
+2. Includes the Java Virtual Machine (JVM) and libraries but does not have tools for development (like `javac`).

+### **JVM (Java Virtual Machine):**
+1. It runs the compiled Java bytecode.
+2. Converts bytecode into machine code and ensures Java programs run the same way on any platform.

+---

+## Question 2: Garbage Collection Process in Java

+Garbage Collection (GC) in Java is an automatic process where unused objects are removed from memory to free up space for new ones.
+It helps in managing memory efficiently, so we don’t have to manually delete objects, as is the case in some other programming languages.

+The GC runs in the background as a **Daemon Thread**, meaning it works quietly without disturbing the program.

+### **Memory Management in Java**

+Java divides the memory (heap) into three main sections:

+1. **Eden Space**:
+   - This is where new objects are created.
+   - It’s like the first stop for all objects.

+2. **Survivor Spaces (S0 and S1)**:
+   - If objects survive for a while in Eden (they are still in use after some time), they are moved to these spaces.

+3. **Old Generation**:
+   - Long-lived objects, like those used throughout the program, are eventually moved here.

+### **Garbage Collection Steps**
+1. **Mark**: The GC identifies which objects are still being used.
+2. **Sweep**: It removes the objects that are no longer needed, reclaiming memory.
+3. **Compact**: After cleaning, it may reorganize the remaining objects to optimize memory usage.

+### **When is an Object Eligible for Garbage Collection?**
+1. You set the object’s reference to `null` (e.g., `myObject = null;`).
+2. The reference is reassigned to another object (e.g., `myObject = anotherObject;`).
+3. The object was created inside a method, and the method has finished running.
+4. It’s an anonymous object, meaning it was created without a name (e.g., `new MyClass();`).

+### **Types of Garbage Collection in Java**
 Java offers different strategies for garbage collection, depending on your program’s needs:

+1. **Serial GC**:
-Serial GC: Works step-by-step and is best for simple programs.
+   - Works step-by-step and is best for simple programs.

+2. **Parallel GC**:
-Parallel GC: Uses multiple threads to clean up faster, ideal for larger programs.
+   - Uses multiple threads to clean up faster, ideal for larger programs.

+3. **Concurrent Mark Sweep (CMS)**:
-Concurrent Mark Sweep (CMS): Focuses on reducing pause times, so your program keeps running smoothly during GC.
+   - Focuses on reducing pause times, so your program keeps running smoothly during GC.

+4. **G1 GC**:
-G1 GC: Splits the memory into smaller chunks and cleans the most important parts first, making it great for big applications.
+   - Splits the memory into smaller chunks and cleans the most important parts first, making it great for big applications.

------------------------------------QUESTION3--------------------------------
-Q3.
-Explain the difference between Compile and Run-time polymorphism.
-How are both achieved in Java?
-Give examples to elaborate.
+---

+## Question 3: Compile-Time and Run-Time Polymorphism in Java

-Polymorphism is a concept which explains that single task can be performed in multiple ways.
+Polymorphism is a concept that explains how a single task can be performed in multiple ways.
 In simple terms, it allows one action to behave differently depending on the context.
 The word "polymorphism" itself means "many forms."

-There are two main types of polymorphism in Java:
+### **Types of Polymorphism in Java**

-1. Compile-Time Polymorphism
+1. **Compile-Time Polymorphism (Method Overloading):**
-    ->Also known as method overloading.
-    ->It happens during the compilation of the program.
+   - Happens during the compilation of the program.
-    ->Method overloading means having multiple methods with the same name but different parameter lists (number, type, or order of parameters).
+   - Involves having multiple methods with the same name but different parameter lists (number, type, or order of parameters).
-    ->It allows you to perform a similar operation in slightly different ways.
+   - Allows you to perform similar operations in slightly different ways.

+#### **Example: Compile-Time Polymorphism**
 ```java
 class Calculator {
     // Adding two integers